KristinaRiemer/MassResponseToTemp/DataLocation.md

 * Geocode also takes a long time (~15 minutes for ~1,000 queries)
 * For now, just used geocode function but added in all location information (just had county before which resulted in a few coordinates outside the US), seems to have fixed the problem.
     - Still had a few unusual temperatures outputs in the end, with temps below 0*C. These were because the collection date was after the time range available for the temperature.
 I already put some code in to deal with this but hadn't run it.
+* Instead of using geocode fx, read in file that contains coordinates for all US counties and use that to determine coordinates for specimens
+    - US Census file, downloaded "Counties" file: http://www.census.gov/geo/maps-data/data/gazetteer2013.html
+    - Attempted to read in this file, but some of the rows were messed up because of county names longer than one word (doesn't distinguish between space and tab separators)

 Getting size info:
 ----------